Pylons/pyramid/docs/narr/views.rst

 -----------------------------

-The easiest way to define a view is to create a function that accepts two arguments: :term:`context`, and :term:`request` and which returns a response object.
-For example, this is a "hello world" view implemented as a function:
+The easiest way to define a view is to create a function that accepts a single argument: :term:`request` and which returns a response object.
+For example, this is a "hello world" view implemented as a
+function:

 .. code-block:: python
    :linenos:

    from webob import Response

-   def hello_world(context, request):
+   def hello_world(request):
        return Response('Hello world!')

 .. _class_as_view: